 What makes a good logo?

-Appeal.
-Logos must be attractive and easy to read in addition to being unique.
-They should entice people to examine them.
+A good logo has a strong sense of aesthetic appeal.
+Essentially, logos must be attractive and easy to read in addition to being unique.
+They should entice people to examine and understand them and how they represent the brand.
 This serves an important purpose: a strong sense of the logo can often lead to a strong sense of the brand.

 What can I do to make my logo look more modern?